sandhyaparna/Data-Science/ML Algorithms/UnSupervised/Recommender Systems/Overview.md

 Collaborative filtering: The process of filtering used by most of the recommender systems to find patterns or information by collaborating viewpoints, various data sources and multiple agents. <br/>

-A Recommendation system is a sub-class of information filtering that seeks to predict the rating or preference a user would give to an item
+A Recommendation system is a sub-class of information filtering that seeks to predict the rating or preference a user would give to an item.
+Job of a recommendation algorithm is not to be very predictive of past held-out interactions but is to be predictive of future interactions as users change over time and items chnage over time.
 Eg: Amazon-Next to buy, Travel websites-Next Destination, Netflix-Movies, News
 * What is recommended
 * How is it recommended